Hermann–Mauguin notation: Plane groups

 Plane groups can be depicted using the Hermann–Mauguin system.
 The first letter is either lowercase p or c to represent primitive or centered unit cells.
 The next number is the rotational symmetry, as given above.
 The presence of mirror planes are denoted m, while glide reflections are only denoted g.
-Screw axes do not exist in two dimension, they required 3D space.
+Screw axes do not exist in two-dimensional spaces.

 Space groups

 The symbol of a space group is defined by combining the uppercase letter describing the lattice type with symbols specifying the symmetry elements.
-The symmetry elements are ordered the same way as in the symbol of corresponding point group (group that is obtained if one removes all translational components from the space group).
-The symbols for symmetry elements are more diverse, because in addition to rotations axes and mirror planes, space group may contain more complex symmetry elements—screw axes (combination of rotation and translation) and glide planes (combination of mirror reflection and translation).
+The symmetry elements are ordered the same way as in the symbol of corresponding point group (the group that is obtained if one removes all translational components from the space group).
+The symbols for symmetry elements are more diverse, because in addition to rotations axes and mirror planes, space group may contain more complex symmetry elements – screw axes (combination of rotation and translation) and glide planes (combination of mirror reflection and translation).
 As a result, many different space groups can correspond to the same point group.
-For example, choosing different lattice types and glide planes one can generate 28 different space groups from point group mmm, e.g. Pmmm, Pnnn, Pccm, Pban, Cmcm, Ibam, Fmmm, Fddd.
+For example, choosing different lattice types and glide planes one can generate 28 different space groups from point group mmm, e.g. Pmmm, Pnnn, Pccm, Pban, Cmcm, Ibam, Fmmm, Fddd, and so on.
+In some cases, a space group is generated when translations are simply added to a point group.
+In other cases there is no point around which the point group applies.
+The notation is somewhat ambiguous, without a table giving more information.
+For example, space groups I23 and I2_{1}3 (nos.
+197 and 199) both contain two-fold rotational axes as well as two-fold screw axes.
+In the first, the two-fold axes intersect the three-fold axes, whereas in the second they do not.